danielcifuentes54/aws-developer/README.md

 * Producer: send messages
 * Consumer: poll messages
 * Fully managed service, used to decouple applications
+* You can configure the Amazon SQS message retention period to a value from 1 minute to 14 days.
+The default is 4 days.
 * Standard
   * Can have duplicate messages
   * Can have out of order